JoHoop/semantic-ui-react-firebase-starter/README.md

 -   bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
 -   styled with [Semantic UI React](https://react.semantic-ui.com/)

+You'll get
+- a responsive navbar that collapses on mobile
+- a react-router with public and protected routes for logged in users
+- localization / translation with i18next

-I've implemented the basic Firebase features for user authentication:
+as well as basic Firebase features for user authentication like
 - Create account
 - Login
 - Login with Google